WOW Vegas

 - 95%+ of purchases = non-redeemable WOW Coins

-- 149.99 bundles return less than 1% in redeemable SC
+- 149.99 bundles return > 1% redeemable SC

-- No spending caps or usage history visible
+- No spending caps or usage history

-Comment: I tried a $49.99 bundle to see what real play looked like – it gave me just under 5 SC, meaning around $10 spent per redeemable dollar.
-For context, a similar package on High 5 Casino (which I reviewed last week) gave closer to 7 SC for $50, even though it marketed fewer GC.
-WOW’s packaging makes the SC value easy to overlook unless you’re doing the math – which most casual players won’t.
+A similar package on High 5 Casino (which I reviewed last week) gave closer to 7 SC for $50, even though it touted fewer GC.
+WOW’s packaging makes it easy to overlook SC value, unless you’re doing the math – which most casual players won’t.

 WOW Vegas Coin System Explained